visurg-ai/LEMON/README.md

    $ cd surg-3m && pip install -r requirements.txt
    ```

 * **Models used in data curation**, We provide the models used in our data curation pipeline to assist with constructing the Surg-3M dataset, including video storyboard classification models, frame classification models, and non-surgical object detection models.
+The models can be downloaded from [🤗 Surg3m_curation_models](https://huggingface.co/visurg/Surg3M_curation_models).
 The model loader file can be found at [src/model_loader.py](https://github.com/visurg-ai/surg-3m/blob/main/src/model_loader.py)

 <div align="center">
 <table style="margin-left: auto; margin-right: auto;">